 - Use sunscreen with both UVA and UVB protection and take precautions to prevent mosquito and other bug bites.

-- Avoid animal bites by not handling or petting animals, especially dogs and cats.
+- Avoid animal bites by not handling or petting animals, especially stray dogs and cats.
 If you are bitten or scratched, wash the wound immediately with soap and water and seek medical attention to determine if medication or anti-rabies vaccine are needed.

 - Practice good hygiene by regularly washing your hands, covering your mouth when you cough or sneeze, and staying home if you are feeling ill.